Solar Homes Program battery rebate

-The Victorian Government’s Solar Homes Program battery rebate can help pay for the price of a battery system, which will improve the economics, or ‘payback time’ of the system.
+The Victorian Government’s Solar Homes Program solar battery loan can help with the upfront cost of a battery system, which can help you get a battery sooner.

-The Solar Homes Program provides Victorian households with a rebate of up to $2,950 for batteries.
-This represents significant savings on an average-priced 11 kilowatt-hour battery.
+The Solar Homes Program provides Victorian households with an interest-free loan of $8,800.
+This will help manage the upfront costs on installing an average-priced 11 kilowatt-hour battery.

 Understanding the eligibility criteria